How to Run a New Apache JMeter Load Test

 Test Configuration

-5. Upload Apache JMeter Scripts
+5. Upload and Validate Apache JMeter Scripts

 Upload Apache JMeter Scripts

-Run JMeter Test and Inspect Results
+Running the JMeter Test and Inspecting Results